-There must be something to prove we are one with Christ, engrafted as part of Him and in union with the Father and the Son.
-John Ritenbaugh asserts that that something is the manner in which we conduct our life, and we must be living in conformity to the sacrificial life of Jesus Christ.
+There must be something to prove we are one with Christ and in union with the Father and the Son.
+That something is the manner in which we conduct our life.

 The peace offering teaches many things, but one of its main symbols is fellowship.
-John Ritenbaugh explains that our communion with the Father and the Son obligates us to pursue peace, follow the example of Christ, and be pure.
+Our communion with the Father and the Son obligates us to pursue peace.

 [Editors Note: Audio quality improves at the 4 minute mark.]

 In this offertory sermonette, John Reid focuses on the events surrounding the birth of Jesus Christ and the visit of the wise men, happening much later.
 The delegation that appeared before Jesus had to be more than three because it was dangerous to travel . . .